AbsoluteZero919/Search-Parameter/README.md

 ## What could be better ?

 Though it's a simple project, it lacks in quite a lot of areas.
 One of them is that the Selenium automated testing just tests if the program runs properly.
-It could be imporved to check data integrity and such.<br>
+It could be improved to check data integrity and such.<br>
 If you have any questions, hit me up !